jupyterlite/jupyterlite/docs/deploying.md

 html_extra_path = ["../upstream-jupyterlite", "../my-jupyterlite"]
 ```

-Again, the last-written `index.html` will "win" and be shown to vistors to `/`, which
+Again, the last-written `index.html` will "win" and be shown to visitors to `/`, which
 will immediately redirect to `appUrl` as defined in the [schema].

 [html_static_path]: